Sara-Yunus/Nasscom-VSD-SoC-design/README.md

 ```

-After floorplan, next stage is placement.
+After the floorplan, the next stage is placement.
 We do ``` run_placement ``` in openlane flow.
-As a result of placement a .def is created in ``` ...results/placement ``` in the date named directory.
+As a result of placement a .def is created in ``` ...results/placement ``` in the date-named directory.

-Magic layout of placement are shown below.
+Magic layouts of placement are shown below.

 ![img16](https://github.com/user-attachments/assets/ccb780ad-5036-4d20-8a2c-a3e06e2b42fb)
 ![img17](https://github.com/user-attachments/assets/61945ea9-f8f0-4e09-b908-122c3c6bf008)